-If you do not activate the checkbox, the report will be printed.
+The evaluation is suppressed if you do not activate the checkbox.

 5. Operation in the Runtime

 You operate the IPA in the Runtime with the help of the screen Industrial Performance Analyzer.
 The screen is opened with the filter settings and parameters which were defined in the Editor.
 You will receive the display which you defined in the Editor.